 Apple owners who have a ton of movies and TV shows on iTunes will want an Apple TV because that is the only device that will play iTunes shows and movies.

 Step 3.
-Antennas
+Buying Antenna

 An antenna is a huge part of being a cord cutter, and most Americans can easily pick up 30+ channels.
 With many of the most popular TV shows being 100% free and in HD over the air, an antenna is a great way to watch sports and your favorite show without paying high cable bills.

 The number of channels you receive will vary depending on where you live.
-We recommend going to AntennaRecomendations.com and typing your address into its channel finder to see which channels are available in your area.
+We recommend going to AntennaRecomendations.com and typing your address into the channel finder to see which channels are available in your area.
 This will also help you figure out if an indoor or a roof-mounted antenna is needed to get the channels you want.

 We recommend buying a mid-priced antenna—not the cheapest but also not the most expensive.
 Buying an antenna is a one-time expense so get a good one that will last for many years.